 I founded BlondeNerd.com (y’know, this little website you’re currently on) a few years later in January of 2011.
 While I was still having a blast on the IGN blogs, I figured it was time to really start building a brand for myself.
-Y’know, it was time to start building my meal ticket.
+Y’know, time to start building my meal ticket.
 (Or something.
 Did I even use that term correctly?)
-I didn’t have a lot to go off of, but my experience with Zaxy.com (RIP ZAXY!) and a few years of blogging on IGN gave me the basic tools I needed to get my stuff up and running.
+I didn’t have a lot to go off of, but thanks to my experience with Zaxy.com (RIP ZAXY!) and a few years of blogging on IGN I had the basic tools I needed to get my website off of the ground.

-For the next year and a half everything stayed basically the same.
-I continued to e-hustle (HA!) and work at the same job.
-But fast forward to July of 2012 — July 17th, 2012 to be specific – when something pretty awesome happened.
+For the next year and a half everything stayed basically the same; I continued to e-hustle and work at the same place.
+But fast forward to July of 2012 — July 17th, 2012 to be specific — when something pretty awesome happened.
 Friends, I can say on this fateful day with the sincerest form of sincerity that it was the day I made the best decision of my life.

 I quit that boring, directionless job and, well, jumped head-first into the unknown.

 It was a bit scary, but man oh man has it paid off.
-I now work from home (I started a little social media marketing shindig, something I learned I had a knack for via BlondeNerd.com) and since then I’m finally able to dedicate the love and attention my baby deserves.
+I now work from home (I started a little social media marketing shindig, something I learned I had a knack for via my experience with BlondeNerd.com) and now I’m finally able to dedicate the love and attention my baby deserves.
 And, uh, needs.
 I think this website has become a lot more needy.